vladkens/twscrape/readme.md

 ## Limitations

-NOTE: After 1 July 2023 Twitter [introduced limits](https://twitter.com/elonmusk/status/1675187969420828672) on the number of tweets per day per account (and these continue to change), so the values below may not be fully correct.
+**NOTE:** After 1 July 2023 Twitter [introduced limits](https://twitter.com/elonmusk/status/1675187969420828672) on the number of tweets per day per account, so the values below may not be fully correct.

 API rate limits (per account):
 - Search API – 250 req / 15 min